BNortonnul/Mindforger-CSS-AHK-Script/README.md

 This is intended to provide workarounds for various issues with mindforger.
 This works only on Windows, because it is programmed in AutoHotkey.

 Be careful using "destructive" functions.
 They can blow up and destroy information if misused.
+Make sure to test them on cloned information, and adjust the sleep functions (which are "Sleep, x"; x = x ms) to a stable pace for your computer.

 ### NOTE MOVEMENT FUNCTIONS

 Ctrl + E: Extract all headings in a note into a series of separate notes.
 If there is a heading hierarchy, it will be preserved (within reason).
 Timestamps will be added to both the extracted-from and extracted-into notes, which are different.
 This can be done in either the note editor, or in the notebook view.

 Ctrl + Shift + E: The same, but place a different note as a hierarchical parent to the extracted notes.
 This is a default note.

 Every other function unless otherwise specified is only done in the notebook view.

+---
 Ctrl + D: Copy the text you have selected, and adds in the current URL you are in.
 Uses Chromium shortcuts.
 Formats both "content" and "source" for efficient retrievable pasting of web information.
 Adds a timestamp.

+---
 Ctrl + T: Destructive.
 Merge two notes.
 The note below the currently selected one will be consumed and merged.

+---
 Ctrl + Shift + C: Copy an entire note, title and contents included.

 Ctrl + Shift + X: Destructive.
 Ditto; delete originating note.

 Ctrl + Shift + V: Paste the note.

+---
 Del: Destructive.
 Removes note without prompt.
 Returns you to the note below the previously present.
 Useful for efficient deletion.

+---
 Ctrl + Shift + G: Moves backward in the Recent Notes selection.
 Like a "back" button but where it takes you is unpredictable.
 Press it enough times and you should get back to where you want to be.

+---
 Ctrl + R: This function is done in the note editor.
 Extract the selection of text.
 If it starts with a header, this will be made the title of the subsequent note.
 Adds in a timestamp.

+---
 \` (backtick key): Add in a timestamp.
 Ctrl + \`: Create three backticks, which is one end of a Markdown blockquote.

+---
 Ctrl + M: Create a note with a title as a timestamp.
 All functions add a timestamp to the top.
 Immediately moves to the editor once created.

 Alt + M: Create a note, but leave you to specify the title.
 When either the left mouse button or ENTER is pressed, move into the note editor.

 Ctrl + Shift + M: Create a note.
 Doesn't go into the note editor, useful for quickly creating notes for note structure.

 #### FAST REFACTOR FUNCTIONS